16 new laws set to take effect in Tennessee on Jan. 1

 KNOXVILLE, Tenn.
-(WATE) – On Jan.1, we’ll ring in the new year, which also brings 16 new laws into effect in Tennessee.
+(WATE) – On Monday, we’ll ring in the new year, which also brings 16 new laws into effect in Tennessee.

 Some of these new laws are extremely technical, like Senate Bill 0128, which addresses the electrical safety code governing electrical supply stations and lines.
 Some, on the other hand, could have a direct impact on your day-to-day life.
 These laws include regulations on cell phones in school zones, headlights, free speech on higher education campuses and handgun permitting.